Taxation of digital goods: Singapore

 Singapore was the first state in its region to consider implementing digital tax into its tax system.
 The idea was revealed in February 2018 and the according bill passed by the parliament of Singapore in November of the same year to come in effect on 1 January 2020.
 The main reasoning behind this was explained by the Singapore Finance Minister Heng Swee Keat who said during his speech about budget in 2018: "Today, services such as consultancy and marketing purchased from overseas suppliers are not subject to GST.
 Local consumers also do not pay GST when they download apps and music from overseas.
 This change will ensure that imported and local services are accorded the same treatment."
 It is estimated that implementing of the digital tax will bring Singapore US$65.5 million per year.
 The implemented tax will be at the same level as the GST (Goods and service tax) rate nowadays in Singapore, which is 7%, but it is important to notice that there is planned increase of GST rate at some point between 2021 and 2025.

 Malaysia

-Following Singapore, Malaysia was the second to make step towards implementing of the digital tax into its legislation system, as announced by Malaysia's Deputy Finance Minister Datuk Amiruddin Hamzah in November 2018.
-The tax rate will be introduced at level of 6% which one of the lowest digital tax rates in the world.
-For comparison Russia has 18%, Norway has 25% and New Zealand has 15%.
-The digital tax in Malaysia will come in effect on 1 January 2020.
+Following Singapore, Malaysia was the second to make step towards implementing of the digital tax into its legislation system, as announced by Malaysia's Deputy Finance Minister, Dato' Wira Amiruddin Hamzah, in November 2018.
+The tax rate was initially set at 6% and came into effect on 1 January 2020.
+Under the new regulations, foreign service providers are required to register with The Royal Malaysian Customs Department and pay taxes on a quarterly basis if the total value of digital services provided to Malaysian consumers exceeds RM500,000.
+As of July 2021, over 300 foreign service providers from various countries have registered, including prominent search engine companies, online game and software developers, leading online advertising platform providers, and Internet telecommunications companies.
+This new tax had generated nearly RM428 million in revenue for the Malaysian government in 2020.

+At the end of 2023, the Malaysian Ministry of Finance amended the law to increase the tax rate to 8%, effect from March 1, 2024.

+Indonesia

+Starting from July 2020, Indonesia imposes a 10% value-added tax (VAT) on intangible foreign goods and services transacted through electronic systems.
+Foreign suppliers engaged in e-commerce activities or providing application services through digital channels will be designated as VAT collectors by the Ministry of Finance.
+These designated VAT collectors are required to report and remit the VAT collected on a quarterly basis.
+The VAT applies to digital goods such as software, multimedia, and electronic data, as well as digital services like web hosting, video conferencing, and other services paid for using Indonesian payment facilities, IP addresses, or phone numbers.

+This new tax applies only to individuals or entities that exceed certain transaction amounts or user thresholds.